Mount Martha

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-According to AreaSearch's aggregation of ATO data released for financial year 2023, Mount Martha SA2 had a median income among taxpayers of $56,136.
-The average income level stood at $86,735.
-This is among the highest in Australia when compared to Greater Melbourne's levels of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Mount Martha would be approximately $60,767 (median) and $93,891 (average) as of September 2025.
-Census data shows that household, family and personal incomes in Mount Martha cluster around the 65th percentile nationally.
-The earnings profile indicates that the $1,500 - 2,999 income bracket dominates with 29.7% of residents (6,029 people).
-This pattern is similar to metropolitan regions where 32.8% occupy this range.
-Notably, a substantial proportion of high earners (32.4%) have incomes above $3,000/week, indicating strong economic capacity throughout the suburb.
-After housing costs, residents retain 86.7% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 8th decile.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Mount Martha SA2 had a median income among taxpayers of $56,136 and an average level of $86,735.
+These figures are among the highest in Australia, compared to levels of $57,688 and $75,164 across Greater Melbourne respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $60,767 (median) and $93,891 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Mount Martha cluster around the 65th percentile nationally.
+The earnings profile shows the $1,500 - 2,999 bracket dominates with 29.7% of residents (6,032 people), reflecting patterns seen in the metropolitan region where 32.8% similarly occupy this range.
+A substantial proportion of high earners, 32.4%, are above $3,000/week, indicating strong economic capacity throughout the suburb.
+After housing costs, residents retain 86.7% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income